sourcefrog/cargo-mutants/README.md

 ## Limitations, caveats, known bugs, and future enhancements

 * cargo-mutants has a limited repertoire of mutations it can generate.
-As this improves, it will generate more interesting results, and I expect this can incrementally improve over time.
+As this improves, it will generate more interesting results, and we expect this can incrementally improve over time.

 * It also currently has a limited understanding of function return types, and so